BU-CS320/Spring-2019/assignments/week2/README.md

 ## Submit analytical part of Homework

-You can simply go to www.gradescope.com to submit your assignment; you should have already been added to the roster; if there is a problem, contact Professor Snyder.
+You should have gotten an email about your account from Gradescope, with a request to set your password.
+Thereafter, you can simply go to www.gradescope.com to submit your assignment; if there is a problem, contact Professor Snyder.
 For additional advice, see the Help page here:  https://www.gradescope.com/help#

 ## Notes
 * For the `exp` function, the first argument is the index, and the second argument is the base.
 For example, `exp n m` should represent m ^ n [@98](https://piazza.com/class/jr9fgrf7efv7j0?cid=98)